 Southend Borough Council will achieve these aims by implementing and maintaining, as part of the South East LEP Capital Project Business Case, a Risk Management Framework, comprising this risk policy statement, the strategy and toolkit.
-These documents will be reviewed at each Project Team meeting as a standard agenda item.
+These documents will be reviewed regularlyat each Project Team meeting as a standard agenda item.
 They will be reviewed against good practice guidance to ensure that they are fit for purpose and continue to drive forward a robust approach to risk management.
-The Council's Internal Audit Team (who set the Council's approach to risk management) will provide challenge to ensure the robustness, relevance and timeliness of the strategy. .
+The Council's Internal Audit Team (who set the Council's approach to risk management) will provide challenge to ensure the robustness, relevance and timeliness of the strategy. eapacity to support this activity.